samuelmtimbo/unit/README.md

 The broader Design Principles behind unit are discussed in [Concept](src/concept/README.md).

-To jump right into the official unit Programming Environment, visit [ioun.it](https://ioun.it).
+To jump right into the official unit Programming Environment (Beta), visit [ioun.it](https://ioun.it).

 The following is a manual on how to run a local version of the unit Programming Environment.